merovex-press/stranded-series/series/books/0101-discovery/002-ephraim-seeks-refuge-with-jeffry.md

 Soaked to the bone, he stopped running down the lane.
 It was a cold, dark rain, but in a few minutes he would be warm and dry.

 <!-- https://en.wikipedia.org/wiki/Shippensburg,_Pennsylvania -->
 He walked up to the house that the Widow Piper's Tavern keeper said belonged to Jeffry Biggs.
-Light cracked through the shutters signalling they were still awake.
+Light cracked through the shutters signaling they were still awake.
 He straightened his coat.
 With his fist, he pounded on the door.
 He waited a few moments, then repeated his pounding.

 The door opened.
 Jeffry Biggs pointed a flintlock pistol at Ephraim.
 "Who is it?"